krtierney/krtierney.github.io/about.md

 ## 2013

-* I edited [Distance](http://distance.cc), a quarterly publication of long-form writing about design and technology.
+* I edited _Distance_, a quarterly publication of long-form writing about design and technology.
 * Finally made it to the very top of Half Dome in Yosemite, after making my first attempt 15 years earlier.